abrahim-ahmed/Matlab-codes/README.md

 Is not the best language I prefrred python language.

-I wishe thet my codes will help you Understand and benefit from it.
+I wish thet my codes will help you Understand and benefit from it.